 "Member" refers to all members of the Alliance as stipulated in Article 10 of the Charter.
 The members mentioned in this document include members and their affiliates.

-"Affiliate" means a legal entity (in relation to the Receiving Party) that directly or indirectly controls, is controlled by, or is under joint control with the Receiving Party.
-One party is deemed to control another party if it:
+"Affiliate" means a legal entity that directly or indirectly controls a member, or is directly or indirectly controlled by a member, or is directly or indirectly controlled by another entity which directly or indirectly controls a member.
+One entity is deemed to control another entity if it:

-Owns and controls over 50% of the entity's voting shares
+Owns or controls over 50% of the another entity's voting shares

-Has the decision-making power according to bylaws or agreements though it does not own or control over 50% of the entity's voting shares, or
+Has the decision-making power according to bylaws or agreements though it does not own or control over 50% of the another entity's voting shares, or

 Has the right to elect or appoint directors or other personnel with similar responsibilities and has the decision-making power according to bylaws or agreements.

-Affiliates exclude government agencies and other public bodies that perform their duties in accordance with laws, or any legal entity associated with the Receiving Party merely through government agencies and other public bodies that perform their duties in accordance with the law.
+Affiliates exclude government agencies and other public bodies that perform their duties in accordance with laws, or any legal entity associated with a member merely controlled or owned by government agencies and other public bodies that perform their duties in accordance with the law.

-"Draft Standard" refers to a proposal or draft document submitted by an Alliance working group and entitled XXX Draft Standards.
+"Draft Standard" refers to a proposal or draft document submitted by an Alliance working group and entitled Draft Standard.

 "Final Standard" refers to the latest version of the draft standards formulated by Alliance working groups in line with the Alliance's mission specified in Article 5 of the Charter — the Alliance strives to promote SparkLink technology innovation and build an industry ecosystem that drives smart vehicle, smart home, smart device, and smart manufacturing applications — and approved by the Alliance Council.